 If you want to dive in deeper in the whole process of our products, from the design to the final finish, you can check our sustainability report for some in-depth information on our supply chain and practices.

 All the cotton we use is 100% organic cotton.
 Organic crops are grown without the use of chemical fertilisers, pesticides and insecticides.
 Organic cotton is 100% pesticide free.
 Pesticides pollute soil and water, killing wildlife and harming communities.
 Creating organic cotton yarn reduces CO2 emissions by 60% compared to conventional cotton.
-Read more about the kind of organic cotton that we use here.

 Since 2012 we have been using recycled cotton in our denim fabrics.
 Cotton waste is captured or collected, shredded and re-spun into a new one-of-a-kind yarn.
 Recycling greatly reduces the water, energy and chemicals needed to produce virgin fibres.
 All products stating recycled cotton use cotton fabric and fibres that are wasted in the production chain.
 From fibres captured during the spinning, dyeing and weaving processes, to fabric scraps in the cutting stage.
 This way we cut down and utilise waste streams in our facilities.